 This Saturday, June 5th, at 7 pm we will celebrate our belated 25th anniversary at Global Scholars Canada.
-Its going to be a little subdued, in part because its not in person but on Zoom (all are free to join, just send us a note and we’ll send the link!)
+It is going to be a little subdued, in part because it is not in person but on Zoom (all are free to join, just send us a note and we’ll send the link!)

 We delayed the celebration by a year (thus +1 in the title), hoping that we would be able to host some sort of modest banquet and give thanks for two-and-a-half decades of God’s faithfulness.
 But COVID lingers and so we celebrate from our homes.
 The one advantage is that people can join us from around the world—something I think we will do at future celebrations even if there is a banquet setting here in Canada.